v3ai/cain/README.md

 cain
 ```

-### Don't move the cain directory from your home directory or it will break.
+### Don't move the cain directory from your home directory or it will break, should fix this soon.

 Ascii art made with figlet -f Georgia11.flf cain (you may have to download that .flf file)